Everything You Need to Know About Business Owners Policy Insurance

 This add-on covers the unexpected breakdown of electrical systems, air conditioning and refrigeration systems, mechanical equipment, boilers and pressure vessels, and computers.
 (Note: The loss must be the result of something like a power surge or electrical short.
 Coverage isn’t provided for equipment that simply stops working.)
 This coverage can pay for equipment repair or replacement, lost income while equipment is inoperable, costs related to the time and labor required to make repairs, and the cost of food spoilage.

-How Much is Business Owners Insurance
+How Much is Insurance for Small Business Owners?

 To determine what you’ll pay for a BOP, you can get an instant, self-service quote online.
 Your rate is determined based on several factors, including:

-And, of course, there are steps you can take to minimize your insurance cost.
+And, of course, there are steps you can take to minimize your insurance for small business cost.
 For instance, simply by purchasing insurance from biBERK, you can save up to 20% over other providers.
 That’s because our direct-to-you business model cuts out brokers and others, and we pass the savings on to you.

 You should also take action to identify and actively manage your business risks.
 That may involve properly maintaining your work environment, promptly addressing hazards, etc.